sodiboo/niri-flake/docs.md

 Sets the minimum width (in logical pixels) that niri will ever ask this window for.

 Keep in mind that the window itself always has a final say in its size, and may not respect the minimum width set by this option.

-## `programs.niri.settings.window-rules.*.baba-is-float`
-- type: `null or boolean`
-- default: `null`

-Makes your window FLOAT up and down, like in the game Baba Is You.

-Made for April Fools 2025.

 ## `programs.niri.settings.window-rules.*.default-floating-position`